RavinRau/react-progressbar-fancy/README.md

 # React-Progressbar-Fancy

-A fancy progressbar component, with modern design style.
+A fancy progress bar component, with gradient styling and some amazing animation.
+You are able to add your own custom gradient colors

 ![fancy progressbar](fancy-progressbar.gif)